Atlantic City Boardwalk#2 in Best Things To Do in Atlantic City

 Price & Hours

 The Boardwalk isn't named after its wooden planks.
 Its namesake actually comes from its inventor, Alexander Boardman, who developed the walkway in the 1870s.
-Since then it's remained a hotspot.
-Four miles long, the AC Boardwalk runs along the shoreline and is lined with shops, bars, restaurants and amusement park-style games.
+Since then it's remained a hot spot.
+Four miles long, the Boardwalk runs along the shoreline and is lined with shops, bars, restaurants and amusement park-style games.
 The popular Steel and Central piers (and their carnival rides) branch off the main stretch.

-You could walk the promenade, but many choose to catch a rolling chair to get around (maybe hitting up a few of the city's storefronts for some homegrown taffy along the way).
-The Boardwalk is free to roam any time of day; however, strollers should watch their pockets and never travel alone.
+You could walk the promenade, but many choose to catch a rolling chair to get around (maybe hitting up a few of the city's storefronts for some homemade taffy along the way).
+The Boardwalk is free to roam any time of day; however, travelers should watch their pockets and never travel alone.

 More Best Things To Do in Atlantic City

 If you're not visiting Atlantic City to gamble, chances are you're coming to hit the beach.
 The city's beach is wide and its camel-hued sands are soft – recent travelers said they were impressed with the cleanliness and with how much room there was to spread out on this beach.
 The Atlantic Ocean's waves are good for body boarding, boogie boarding and wave jumping for the little ones, while adults can enjoy walking along the flat terrain near the water or relaxing in a beach chair.
 On-site facilities include showers and changing rooms, plus lifeguards are on duty during the summer from 10 a.m. to 6 p.m.
 Beachgoers also have access to the boardwalk, which is populated with eateries and shops selling beach gear and water sports equipment.

 Unlike many other New Jersey beaches, Atlantic City's sands are free to access – you don't need a fee-based badge or pass to visit.
 For more information on the beach, visit the tourism board's website.